Energy efficiency for businesses

 • make sure heating and cooling systems are efficiently controlled and operating at the right temperatures;

-You can think about more fundamental changes to your business too – and while they’re beyond the scope of this document, as well as being potential energy and cash-savers, they also offer valuable food for thought.
+The opportunity is also there to think about more fundamental changes to your business – and while they’re beyond the scope of this guide, they offer valuable food for thought.

-Other businesses are exploring different ideas of ownership – with ideas like car sharing, and other ‘collaborative’ consumption models being trialed as part of a move towards increased sustainability.
+Other businesses are exploring different ideas of ownership – with ideas like car sharing, and other ‘collaborative’ consumption models being trialled as part of a move towards increased sustainability.

 Product substitution is another new way of doing business.
 It offers an alternative way of delivering the equivalent value of a product – for example, selling insulation rather than electric heaters, and hot-water bottles rather than electric blankets.